 Of the total participants from Germany, a good 29% had used a QR Code.
 This number was 28% for France, and 26% for the UK and the US.

-This shows that in general 25-30% populations in developed nations use QR Codes.
+Hence, we can safely say that in general, 25-30% of populations in developed nations use QR Codes.
 And this was back in 2014.
 The usage has massively changed since then.

-According to a recent survey by Statistia, in the US alone, an estimated 11 Million households will scan a QR Code in 2020.
-This is an increase from an estimated 9.76 Million scans in 2018.
+Also, according to a recent survey by Statistia, in the US alone, an estimated 11 Million households will scan a QR Code in 2020.
+This is on an increase from an estimated 9.76 Million scans in 2018.

 Hence there is a huge potential for US marketers who are considering adding a QR Code to their print media campaigns.
 (Also see how QR Codes are used in Latin America.)